frederic-perez/AmE-dictionary/dictionary.md

 __kingdom come__ _Informal_ __1__ The next world: _a bomb that could blow us to kingdom come._ __2__ The end of time: _You can complain till kingdom come, but it won't help._
 __lackluster__ _Technical glitches have contributed to the lackluster response._
 __laden__ _A suicide attack rammed an explosives-laden vehicle into the main gate of his home._
+__length__ _He staged a prolonged rally to run down Bodemeister by 1/2 lengths in the 138th Run for the Roses._
 __litany__ _n_ __1__ _Christianity_ A liturgical prayer consisting of a series of petitions recited by a leader alternating with fixed responses by the congregation. __2__ A repetitive recital, series, or list: _the litany of layoffs in recent months by corporate giants._
 __lockstep__
 __lurked__